Aloe Vera Yellow Leaves — Causes and What to Do

 - 3

-For underwatering: water thoroughly until drainage flows from the bottom; the yellowed outer leaves won't recover but the plant will stabilize.
+For suspected underwatering: water thoroughly until liquid drains from the bottom of the pot; understand that the already-yellowed outer leaves won't turn green again, but the rest of the plant should stabilize within days.

 - 4